Piernikkk/librast/README.md

 1. Clone this repo: git clone `https://github.com/Piernikkk/librast.git`
 2. Open godot
 3. Click Import -> Browse -> Select cloned repo -> Import

+## Building:

+### Dependencies:

+You need to have android studio installed on your machine, or at least I think it's the easiest way to obtain needed toolchain.
+You also need to install java, godot recomends [jdk 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html), depends on your os, but on fedora it's just `sudo dnf install -y java-21-openjdk-devel`.
+And you need to give godot your java path in Editor settings (just search for java under `Editor` -> `Editor Settings` options at the top of the godot window).
+For me it was `/usr/lib/jvm/java-17-openjdk/`.

+### Building:

+You just go to `Project` -> `Export`, select android and click export project.
+All settings should be there loaded from export presets file in repo.